How to Develop an Effective Public Engagement Plan

-Make it easy for people to participate on the web and on the go with mobile devices.
-It’s also important to accommodate people without access to devices of their own.
-This can be done by providing kiosks at community centers, tablets at special community events or paper-based input options.
+Provide multiple outlets for people to participate and provide input on your planning project!
+Make sure you accommodate for people without access to a web or mobile device.
+This can be done by providing kiosks at community centers, tablets at special community events, or paper-based input options, for example.

-While it’s important to have a well-defined plan, it’s best to leave some flexibility to allow you to adjust midstream.
-Monitor engagement results early on, and be prepared to adjust your strategies to fill in any demographic gaps.
+Make sure you leave some flexibility, time and resources to alter your plan midstream.
+Monitor engagement results early on and be prepared to adjust your strategies to fill in any demographic gaps.
 Don’t plan all events and activities and commit all of your budget in advance.
 Anticipate the need for “boots on the ground” or other promotional efforts to reach specific groups in your community.

-The best time to think about how you will report back on the results of your engagement process is before you begin, as it will guide your choice of questions and a host of other elements of your process.
-Then, when your engagement process is over and you have collected a large amount of high-quality data to support your project, you’ll be prepared to analyze the results and create insightful reports for the project team, proponents and the community.
+Think about how you will report back to the public on the results of your engagement process before you begin, to help guide your choice of questions and other elements of the engagement process.
+When your engagement process is over, and you have collected a large amount of high-quality data to support your project, you’ll be prepared to analyze the results and create insightful reports for the project team, proponents and the community.

 Remember that you have two very different audiences for reporting: internal and external groups.
 For internal purposes, an in-depth report is likely required.
 For external audiences, creating easy-to-digest infographics and shorter summaries will allow the general public to see the results of the engagement process without wading through 50 pages of detailed text.

 Overall, a complete and strategic public engagement plan will make all components of your project run more effectively and smoothly and help guide your team to engagement success!

 Interested in learning more about great public engagement?
 Download our FREE eBook for 100 community engagement ideas shared by 150+ planners!

 Explore the best engagement ideas shared by 150+ planners at APA’s National Planning Conference.
 You’ll get 100 tips for better community engagement.